-Château des Ducs de Bretagne - Musée d'Histoire de Nantes
+Château des ducs de Bretagne - Musée d'Histoire de Nantes

 In the heart of the medieval quarter, the Château des ducs de Bretagne welcomes the Nantes Museum of History, whose scenography offers a walking tour punctuated with 1 150 objects as well as interactive multimedia displays that are aesthetic, fun, and educational.

-Discover the rebirth of the museum with its newly enriched collections pertaining to Nantes’ history (the slave trade, World War I and II…) thanks to local collection drives, and a new extension showcasing the city’s history from 1945 to today.
+Discover the rebirth of the museum with its newly enriched collections pertaining to Nantes’ history (the atlantic trade, World War I and II…) thanks to local collection drives, and a new extension showcasing the city’s history from 1945 to today.

 7 days a week: 8:30 am to 7:00 pm